Rebranding vs Brand Refresh: Which one is right for you?

 Change is necessary for every business to survive, and as a business owner, that can mean making important decisions about your company's branding.
-Market expectations, audiences, and current trends develop quickly across industries, and your branding plays an essential part in your business’s success in the market.
+Market expectations, audiences and current trends develop quickly across industries, and your branding plays a vital role in your business’s success in the market.

 If you’re finding that your marketing is no longer bringing in the engagement or revenue it used to, your business looks outdated compared to competitors, or customers are looking beyond your brand to get products and services, it may be time to consider refreshing your brand or going for a full-scale rebrand to set your business back on the right path and maintain your competitive edge – not to mention that all-important brand equity.